harrySquires123/Codeforces-Grinding-Heatmap-Extension/README.md

 During live contests, Codeforces temporarily restricts access to its API in order to reduce server load.
 Because of this, real-time tools like **Carrot**, **CF-Predictor**, and this heatmap extension may not work reliably until the contest ends.

+(Just kidding there's no such thing, just hiding the API bug =)), it works fine now!)
 ---
 ## 🌈 Color Mapping